sferlix/frankAllSkyCam/README.md

 sudo apt install python3-pip

+Now you can install frankAllSkyCam

+pip3 install frankAllSkyCam

-if you are going to use your Raspberry as a web server to present your allSky images, after the installation, you need to create the images folder in your web server.
+before configuring, please note that, if you are going to use your Raspberry as a web server, to present your allSky images, after the installation, you need to create the images folder in your web server.
 I also provide you a very basic html page to show the all sky image.

 To do so, type these 2 commands: